-The Virginia Department of Health conducted a source water assessment of our system during 2020.
+The Virginia Department of Health conducted a source water assessment of our system during 2022.
 The Big Moccasin Creek source was determined to be of highly susceptible to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
 The assessment report consists of Maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
-The report is available by contacting Town Manager, Greg Jones at the phone number or address given elsewhere in this drinking water quality report.
+The report is available by contacting the Town Manager, Greg Jones at 156 East Jackson Street, Gate City, Virginia 24251 (276-386-3831).